aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 2. Find and copy the `receiver_account_sequence_number` by looking up the NFT receiver's address on the [Aptos Explorer](https://explorer.aptoslabs.com/) *Info* tab.

-TODO: Find out where this tab is and link directly to it if possible.
-I don't see it from the home page.

 3. Open the file `aptos-core/aptos/move-e2e-tests/src/tests/mint_nft.rs` for editing.

 4. In function `generate_nft_tutorial_part4_signature`, replace the `resource_address`, `nft_receiver`, `admin_private_key`, and `receiver_account_sequence_number` variables with the actual values from your temporary copies above.